onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Circuit Breakers (Pause contract functionality)

-Circuit breakers stop contract code from being executed if certain conditions are met, and can be useful when new errors are discovered.
-They sometimes come at the cost of injecting some level of trust, though smart design can minimize the trust required.
+Circuit breakers stop execution if certain conditions are met, and can be useful when new errors are discovered.
+They sometimes come at the cost of injecting some level of trust on whoever triggers the circuit breaker, though smart design can minimize the trust required.
 Pausing can protect ether and many other items (e.g., votes).
-A circuit breaker can also be combined with assert guards, automatically pausing the contract if certain assertions fail (e.g., sum of balances drops below contract ether amount).
+A circuit breaker can also be combined with assert guards, automatically pausing the contract if certain assertions fail (e.g., sum of balances drops below contract ether amount), rather than a user.

 Example:

 ```
 bool private paused = false;
+address private owner;

-function public toggleContractActive()
+function toggleContractActive() public
 isAdmin() {
     // You can add an additional modifier that restricts pausing a contract to be based on another action, such as a vote of users
     paused = !paused;
 }

 modifier isAdmin() {
     if(msg.sender != owner) {
         throw;
     }
     _
 }

 modifier isActive() {
     if(paused) {
         throw;
     }
     _
 }

-function transfer()
+function transfer() public
 isActive() {
     // some code
 }
 ```